solana-developers/solana-cookbook/docs/th/references/nfts.md

 ## How to get NFT Mint Addresses

-If you know the public key of the Candy Machine, you can get the list of all NFT mint addresses generated from that Candy Machine using the following code.
-Note that we can use the following `memcmp` filter because, in v1, the first creator is always the address of the Candy Machine.
+If you know the public key of the Candy Machine, you สามารถ get the list of all NFT mint addresses generated from that Candy Machine using the following code.
+Note that we สามารถ use the following `memcmp` filter because, in v1, the first creator is always the address of the Candy Machine.

 ### Candy Machine V1